 Why Pronouns Matter

 Identity is a personal thing.
 It is, perhaps, the most personal thing we have and our individual autonomy is central to it.
-I must control my own identity in order to be an autonymous human being.
+I must control my own identity in order to be an autonomous human being.
 My autonomy and my identity are what enable me to be myself.
 It follows these two aspects of my personality must be under my sole control and nobody should presume to interfere with them.

 My identity underlies and reflects how I understand myself and my relation with the world around, down to the minutest detail.
 My autonomy is the innermost and most important control of that identity.
 These are the most important thing I am and the most important thing I have.